D-MBLD/phpbb-telegram-bridge/README.md

 ## Installation

+### From release
+Download the latest [release zip](https://github.com/D-MBLD/phpbb-telegram-bridge/releases) and expand it into the extension folder (\<forums-root\>/ext) of your forum.

+### From newest gitHub version.
-Create in the extension directory (usually forum/ext) the subdirectories eb/telegram.
+Create in the extension directory (usually \<forums-root\>/ext) the subdirectories eb/telegram.
 Download the code as zip (See "code"-button in GitHub) and extract everything below "phpbb-telegram-bridge-master" directly into the eb/telegram subdirectory.

 ## Create a Telegram Bot